Oil resumes rally as Russia-Ukraine tensions stay high

-NEW YORK: Oil prices rose about 3% on Wednesday, resuming the commodity's upward path, as investors weighed conflicting statements on the possible withdrawal of some Russian troops from around Ukraine.
+NEW YORK: Oil prices rallied more than 2% on Wednesday, resuming its upward path as investors weighed conflicting statements on the possible withdrawal of some Russian troops from around Ukraine.

-Russia's threatening posture has dominated oil markets for the last few weeks, with concerns that energy supply disruptions from the major producer adding to an already tight global market that augurs for $100-a-barrel oil before long.
+Russia’s threatening posture has dominated oil markets for several weeks, with concerns that supply disruptions from the major producer in a tight global market could push oil prices to $100-a-barrel.

 “The market remains extremely tight and prices had been on an upward trajectory prior to the escalation.
 The softening of tensions may have only delayed the march to $100,” said Craig Erlam, senior market analyst at OANDA.